ZechCodes/ZechCodesWebsite/README.md

 # Zech.Codes Website

 This is the code for running my personal site.
-It's built using Starlette and at this time is just used to do redirects to other my other sites and communities.
+It's built using Starlette and at this time is just used to do redirects to my other sites and communities.

 ## Installation & Running